Oil tankers carrying two months of Venezuelan output stuck at sea

 Mexico's Libre Abordo, which along with related firm Schlager Business Group chartered three of the stranded cargoes according to the PDVSA documents, declined to comment.
 The companies were blacklisted by the US Treasury Department last week along with their owners for trading Venezuelan oil through a pact described by the firms as an oil-for-food agreement.

 The threat of tighter US sanctions is also disrupting the global shipping market.
-Since late May, at least six tankers that were sailing toward Venezuela or waiting to load for exports have been diverted as the United States considers blacklisting more vessels and shipping firms over alleged sanction violations.
+Since late May, at least six tankers that were sailing towards Venezuela or waiting to load for exports have been diverted as the United States considers blacklisting more vessels and shipping firms over alleged sanction violations.
+REUTERS

 BT is now on Telegram!